bchaffin/bchaffin.github.io/skylake/skylake.markdown

 up and down because linpack likes the number of threads to be a power of 2 (or at least even), but higher frequencies give higher performance.
-(At 4.2GHz, the system reset when trying to run 11 threads 11 threads.
+(At 4.2GHz, the system reset when trying to run 11 threads.
 I guess that is Just Too Fast.)

 But starting at 12 threads, the higher frequencies fall off a cliff.
-Lower frequencies survive with more threads, but eventually they all suffer greatly reduced performance.
+Lower frequencies can handle more threads before dropping off, but eventually they all suffer greatly reduced performance.

 After a lot of experimentation I concluded that this is due to internal throttling, in response to voltage droop caused by too much